AlmirPaulo/My_Mind/README.md

 <!--Check here the live sample in a repl--

+## Dependencies

+Only Python3

-## Download
+## Installing

+Download or clone this repository.

 ## How to Use

-There is no need of installation, just click the executable and a window will appear alearting you the app is running.
-Do NOT close this window until you have done!
+Run the "Run.py" script, as any other.

+        ./run.py

+        python run.py

+You can rename it any way you want if you wish.

 Now you can visit "http://localhost:5123" to see a page like this:

 <!--image--